 Why are they so effective?

-This 360-degree approach underscores the importance of frequency of message to drive outcomes.
-These channels and others should ideally be used with varying frequency throughout the year to keep employees updated and informed, to reinforce the message and directive, and to promote employee engagement.
+This 360-degree approach underscores the importance of the frequency of messages to drive outcomes.
+These channels and others should ideally be used with varying frequency throughout the year to keep employees updated and informed, reinforce the message and directive, and promote employee engagement.